Spring Garden Revival

 Contact Abington's Department of Public Works for Weed Debris Disposal & Organic Waste Management

-Proper weed debris and organic waste management in Abington is essential for environmental protection and regulatory compliance.
-Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—no plastic—in accordance with Massachusetts Department of Environmental Protection guidelines.
-Brush must be bundled in maximum 4-foot lengths and 50-pound bundles.
-The Transfer Station operates with resident permits, set hours, and specific fee structures; accepted materials include leaves, grass clippings, and brush.
-Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
-Chemical containers require triple-rinse procedures and must be disposed of at hazardous waste events—never in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited under MS4 regulations.
+Proper disposal of weed debris and organic waste is essential for environmental protection and regulatory compliance in Abington.
+Seasonal yard waste collection runs from April–November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Brush must be bundled in maximum 4-foot lengths and weigh no more than 50 pounds per bundle.
+The Transfer Station operates on a permit/sticker system for residents, with posted hours and a fee structure for accepted materials.
+Invasive plants such as Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and sent to landfill, not composted, to prevent spread.
+Herbicide-treated material requires special handling and coordination with the Board of Health.
+Chemical containers must be triple-rinsed and disposed of at hazardous waste events—never in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited as an MS4 violation.

 Abington Department of Public Works